mrlacey/dotnet-maui-workshop-xaml/Part 1 - Fundamentals/README.md

 A tidy code base is a happy code base.
 More importantly, a consistent code base is easier to maintain.

 As developers, we spend much more time reading (and trying to understand) code than writing it.
 Assuming it works and momentarily ignoring other constraints, writing code that is easy to maintain is the most valuable thing you can do as a developer.
-This is because code that is easy to maintain can be changed quickly and without unexpected side-effects.
+This is because code that is easy to maintain can be changed quickly and without unexpected side effects.

-If the code is a mess, how do you find what you're looking for?
+If the code is messy, how do you find what you're looking for?
 You'll spend longer trying to understand the code if you first have to work out why it is the way it is and if the seemingly unnecessary variations and inconsistencies are there for a reason.

 Inconsistencies are distracting and not only make code harder to read, they also make it harder to review.
 Very few people like spending time on code reviews.
 You'll make life easier for anyone (including yourself) who has to review the code by making it easier to read.
 No one wants to spend their time deciphering why you've changed indents, switched the order of parameters, or changed the number of blank lines.
 They want to focus on how a bug was fixed or if a feature has been added in a suitable way.
-When a consistently formatted code base is modified, the changes are clear to see and no one is unnecessarily distracted by things the aren't important.
+When a consistently formatted code base is modified, the changes are clear to see, and no one is unnecessarily distracted by things that aren't important.

 So, having convinced you of the importance of having a consistently formatted code base, let's look at how to ensure we maintain this.

 Visual Studio has very limited built-in capabilities for formatting XAML files, so we will look to a free extension to provide a better experience.

 The tool we're going to install is called XAML Styler.
-It is an open source project ([with a home on GitHub](https://github.com/Xavalon/XamlStyler)) that provides the ability to format XAML based on a set of rules.
-(Note that even though "Style" is in the name, this is a formatting tool and doesn't have anything to do with `Styles` used in XAML files. -- Great tool, potentially misleading name.)
+It is an open-source project ([with a home on GitHub](https://github.com/Xavalon/XamlStyler)) that provides the ability to format XAML based on a set of rules.
+(Note that even though "Style" is in the name, this is a formatting tool and has nothing to do with `Styles` used in XAML files. -- Great tool, potentially misleading name.)

 There are versions of XAML Styler available for [multiple platforms](https://github.com/Xavalon/XamlStyler/wiki), but we're going to use the [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=TeamXavalon.XAMLStyler2022).